 Some service providers are using their social media influence to create more fans through contests, trivia, photo contests and more.
 When a Facebook friend or Twitter follower sees a friend like or or retweet something, this generates curiosity.
 If the service provider’s message is strong and engaging enough, the likelihood of gaining more qualified fans and followers is higher.
 Making special offers to fans and clients makes it enticing for non-fans to take action.
 When a service provider clearly states that the recipient must be a fan to be eligible for tickets to the next big game, people are more likely to engage.

 A great idea for business-to-business (B2B) marketing is to be more personal.
 Allow other service providers to know your staff and culture.
 Keep it casual and friendly, not overly professional or stuffy.
 Think of it as a handshake with another service provider, not a catalogue of your business assets or other typical selling points for prospects.
 That type of information is better suited for potential customers who are specifically seeking your services.

 By creating a marketing message system, then setting it up just once with automation software, you’ll cut down on duplicate tasks, saving you an enormous amount of time.
 Plus, your emails can reach a much larger audience.

 Customer relationship management (CRM) software makes it really easy to keep track of contacts.
 It also lets you segment the email list for different types of customers and prospects.
-This is a smart way to be sure you emails are delivered, opened, read and followed up.
+This is a smart way to be sure your emails are delivered, opened, read and followed up.
 It also prevents mistakes in the messaging sequence.
-You don’t want to send an introductory offer to your long time customers, for example.
+You don’t want to send an introductory offer to your long-time customers, for example.
 They would be far more receptive to a thank you email or loyalty offer.
 By segmenting your list, you can target your customers and potential customers with personalized messages that are relevant to them.
 Relevancy and timing can make all the difference in the world for them, and for your business.